DOMAIN NAMES www.witiger.com

 names

 Not everybody is trying to obtain all the names relevant to their business and hoard this for future use.
-A Reuters story in the summer of 2000 noted that giant consumer products company, Procter ?
-Gamble had decided to sell off some names they were no longer going to use and P?G was going to sell these names through an auction process to the highest bidder.
+A Reuters story in the summer of 2000 noted that giant consumer products company, Procter and Gamble had decided to sell off some names they were no longer going to use and P?G was going to sell these names through an auction process to the highest bidder.

 Some examples of the names they were selling were